app3d-public/acbt/README.md

 | OS      | `WIN32`        | win32       |
 | OS      | `LINUX`        | linux       |
 | OS      | `APPLE`        | osx         |

+## Output Directories
+`APP_LIB_DIR` defines the common output directory for all shared libraries built in a project.
+It is an important variable in ACBT because several features depend on it:

+- **Manifest and configuration generation (Microsoft Windows)**
+  When generating assembly manifests or application configuration files the probing path is derived from `APP_LIB_DIR`.
+If this variable is set incorrectly, Windows may fail to locate required assemblies at runtime.
+- **Unit test execution**
+  Test executables often use `APP_LIB_DIR` as their working directory so that all required libraries are immediately available without additional copying.
+- **Default behavior**
+  If `APP_LIB_DIR` is not explicitly set, the default will be the build directory.
+This usually works for quick builds, but is not recommended for larger projects where predictable probing paths and manifests are required.

 ## Usage